 Those doing the yoga poses showed a significant increase in levels of thyroid hormones, whereas no such changes were shown in those doing physical therapy.

-Some of the most beneficial yoga techniques to nourish and support your thyroid health…
+Few of the beneficial yoga techniques to nourish and support thyroid health…

 By turning the body upside down, sarvangasana allows the blood flow to the neck and head region faster than normal, and this blood helps to nourish and stimulate the gland.